 How CustomerCapital works

 PFA Pension’s objective is to create as much value for the customers as possible.
 This is, among other things, ensured through our model for distribution of profit and risk, which we call CustomerCapital.
-The main part of PFA Pension’s customers with pension savings currently has CustomerCapital.
-In 2021, the interest on CustomerCapital was 8.0 % before pension yield tax.
-In future, the interest on CustomerCapital may change, and it may also be negative.
-PFA Pension fixes part of the interest and is therefore also entitled to make changes to it.
+The majority of PFA Pension’s customers with pension savings currently has CustomerCapital.
+In 2022, the interest rate on CustomerCapital was 8.0 per cent before pension yield tax.
+In future, the interest rate on CustomerCapital may change, and it may also be negative.
+PFA Pension fixes part of the payment of interest and is therefore also entitled to make changes to it.

 CustomerCapital consists of Individual CustomerCapital and Collective CustomerCapital.

-Below, you can read more about how the model works overall.
-The detailed rules in force at any time appear from the regulations listed at the bottom of the page and from PFA Pension’s technical basis, which have been reported to the Danish Financial Supervisory Authority.
+Below, you can read more about how the model works on a general level.
+The detailed rules in force at any time appear from the regulations listed at the bottom of the page and from PFA Pension’s technical basis, which has been reported to the Danish Financial Supervisory Authority.

 Payments to Individual CustomerCapital